How Car Dealerships Can Use Messaging Apps to Support Their Customer Communication Efficiently and Professionally

 - Your professional solution: the Messenger Communication Platform

 Many car dealership employees already use WhatsApp & Co. for their customer communication.
-The problem: You are using WhatsApp on your private phone and thus violating the GDPR as well as WhatsApp’s terms and conditions.
+The problem: You are using WhatsApp on your private phone and thus violating the GDPR as well as WhatsApp’s commerce policies.
 Another problem for the business itself is that when employees leave, they take the customer data with them.
 To avoid these issues, your car dealership should use a third-party provider like MessengerPeople.
 Why?
 Because our solution is data protection complaint, we officially work with WhatsApp and the data is stored centrally on a server in Europe etc. You can read more about data protection in our article GDPR and WhatsApp?
 Am I allowed to use this for my customer service at all?.